Since its establishment, NCEO has been:

-Working with states and federal agencies to identify important outcomes of education for students with disabilities, English language learners (ELLs), and ELLs with disabilities.
+- Working with states and federal agencies to identify important outcomes of education for students with disabilities, ELs, and ELs with disabilities.

-Examining the participation of students in national and state assessments, including the use of accommodations and alternate assessments.
+- Examining the participation of students in national and state assessments, including the use of accessibility features and accommodations and alternate assessments.

-Evaluating national and state practices in reporting assessment information on students with disabilities, ELLs, and ELLs with disabilities
+- Evaluating national and state practices in reporting assessment information on students with disabilities, ELs, and ELs with disabilities

 NCEO focuses its efforts in the following areas:

-Knowledge Development on the participation and performance of students with disabilities, English language learners (ELLs), and ELLs with disabilities in state and national assessments and other educational reform efforts.
+- Knowledge Development on the participation and performance of students with disabilities, English learners (ELs), and ELs with disabilities in state and national assessments and other educational reform efforts.

-Leadership and Coordination to build on the expertise of others and to develop leaders who can conduct needed research and provide additional technical assistance.
+- Leadership, Coordination, and Project Management to build on the expertise of others and to develop leaders who can conduct needed research and provide additional technical assistance.

-NCEO offers the following kinds of materials and services for state personnel, educators, parents, and others concerned with the educational outcomes of all students:
+NCEO offers the following kinds of materials and services for state personnel, educators, parents, and others concerned with assessments and the educational outcomes of all students:

-An extensive publications list that includes technical reports, state activity updates, policy documents, and self-study guides.
+- An extensive publications list that includes reports and briefs, state activity updates, policy documents, self-study guides, and other tools.

-Recommendations for developing assessment policies and guidelines for participation, accommodations, reporting, and accountability that include all students.
+- Recommendations for developing assessment policies and guidelines for participation, accessibility, reporting, and accountability that include all students.

-A national network of people who can assist states and other agencies as they consider assessment issues.
+- A national network of people who can assist states and other agencies as they consider assessment and accountability issues.